 Directions will sometimes say to clip seam allowances after the circles are sewn together.
 But there are some advantages to doing it beforehand.

 - If you cut too far inward and clip a seam (which is easy to do) later sewing steps will correct the problem.

-- Clipping seams now eliminates the possibility of accidentally clipping into the assembled layers.
+- Clipping seams now eliminate the possibility of accidentally clipping into the assembled layers.